The Missing Shade of You: A Dance Dialog Between L.A. Paul & Marcel Proust

 Purchase tickets here

 Framed as a dialog between the contemporary philosopher L.A.
 Paul, who explores the difficulty of making a potentially life-altering decision that will plunge you into the unknown, and the late-nineteenth/early-twentieth-century writer Marcel Proust, who maintains that art alone enables us to see the world with utterly different eyes, The Missing Shade of You is an evening-length collaboration between dancers, musicians and philosophers that allows audience members to witness a series of creative interpretations and explorations of the transformative powers of art.
 The performance comprises five movements.
-Read after the break for a full description.

 Created and Performed by